ianyfchang/QPC/README.md

 3. Using different deconvolution methods for estimate the proportion of the different cell types from gene expression data:
-- Deconvolution methods

   ```R
   CIBERSORT
   EPIC
   ConsensusTME
   ```
-  * CIBERSORT and ConsensusTME are the methods which provided an estimation of the abundances of non-cancerous cell populations in a mixed cell population by using gene expression data.
+  CIBERSORT and ConsensusTME are the methods which provided an estimation of the abundances of non-cancerous cell populations in a mixed cell population by using gene expression data.
 CIBERSORT cab be run online, you need to register on the cibersort [website](https://cibersortx.stanford.edu/).

-  * EPIC algorithm which computes a score for proportion of tumor-infiltrating non-malignant cell types of a sample has been implemented.
+  EPIC algorithm which computes a score for proportion of tumor-infiltrating non-malignant cell types of a sample has been implemented.